Theme

 GitHub-hosted project

-The public reference point is a GitHub repository with setup notes, code, and project materials from the Paperclip team.
+Public materials are available through a GitHub repository with setup notes, code, and project materials from the Paperclip team.

 Why it matters